Nutrition for Running

 How many calories do you burn while running?

 On average, running burns about 1 kcal per kg of body weight per kilometer.
 A 75 kg runner therefore burns about 75 kcal per kilometer, or 750 kcal for a 10 km.
-This number varies slightly with speed, elevation, and stride efficiency.
+This figure varies slightly with speed, elevation, and stride efficiency.

-How to avoid digestive issues while running?
+How can I avoid digestive issues while racing?

 Optimize your runner's diet